starkinfra/sdk-php/README.md

 }
 ```

-## Get a pix statement
+## Get a Pix statement

 Statements are only available for direct participants.
-To get a pix statement by its id:
+To get a Pix Statement by its id:

 ```php
 use StarkInfra\PixStatement;